teksi/wastewater/docs/en/user-guide/How-To/index.rst

 * The water depth is the value above the bottom level or the outlet.
 A hydr_geometry can thus be used for several wastewater structure if they are built similar.

-* Be aware to respect the rules in Mike (e.g. continuous encreasing cross_section_area)
+* Be aware to respect the rules in Mike (e.g. continuous increasing cross_section_area)

 * As long as the hydr_geometry record is not saved, you see in the Features Attribute window just the Obj_Id in brackets.
 After saving, you will see the identifier you have entered.